shorebirdtech/shorebird/FAQ.md

 used by the React Native community from [Microsoft](https://appcenter.ms) and [Expo](https://expo.dev), neither of which support Flutter.

+### How do I use/install Shorebird?

+As of March 16th, 2023, unless you're part of the trusted tester group, there isn't anything to use or install at this time.
+We're focused on making sure a small group of users is successful with the product before opening it up to general availability (targeting April 2023).

+If you'd like to become part of the trusted testing group, please join our mailinglist (linked from shorebird.dev) we send information on how to join there.

 ### What is the status of code push?

 As of March 13th, 2023 we have a basic serving architecture in production and